John-Rood/Cline-Error-Orchestrator/workflows/push.md

 ### Step 5: Deploy (if applicable)

-If the workspace has a `deploy.ps1` script:
+If the workspace has a `deploy.ps1` script, you do not need permission.
+Deploy it after a successful push:
 ```powershell
 .\deploy.ps1
 ```